-A goal of at least 20/25 points earned on the oral presentations has been reached in 9/10 of the most recent evaluated semesters, and was very close to the goal in the 10th (Table 9).
-In 2009/2010, only 11/32 individual presentation scores were 20 or over, and in 2010/2011, 15 of 21 scored over 20.
-In 2011/2012, averages were above 20/25 in both semesters, with only 7 of 24 students scoring below 20, and in 2012/2013 only 5 of 22 students did not meet our departmental standards.
-Seven of 13 did not meet it in 2014, with only 6 of 24 not meeting our goal in spring 2015.
-This year, 21 of 33 students met or exceeded the goal of 20/25 on the oral presentations.
+Our 10-year average exceeds our goal of at least 20/25 points earned on the oral presentations (Table 9).
+In 2009/2010, only 11/32 individual presentation scores were 20 or over, This year, 19 of 28 students met or exceeded the goal of 20/25 on the oral presentations.
 Again, generally students are meeting our expectations in all categories of evaluation of the presentation.
-It appears that our efforts to improve student preparation for their professional presentations are working, and we will continue to ensure that students receive early and frequent mentoring.
+It appears that our strategies to prepare students for their professional presentations are working, and we will continue to ensure that students receive early and frequent mentoring.